user search icon shopping cart icon 0 email icon email icon

 Most people design their intermittent fasting plans around other important aspects of their daily schedules.
 These include work and sleep.
 On many intermittent fasting plans, fasting periods coincide with sleeping periods.
 Because active digestion can interfere with sleep, intermittent fasting can create ideal sleeping conditions.

-On a 16/8 plan, for example, an individual might eat the majority of his or her calories during the afternoon and early evening hours.
+On a 16/8 plan, for example, an individual might eat most of his or her calories during the afternoon and early evening hours.
 Such a schedule allows adequate time for digestion before bedtime.

 Sleep and intermittent fasting can further complement one another as intermittent fasting promotes precisely those cellular repair processes that go on in your body while you sleep.